Debiased Noise Editing on Foundation Models for Fair Medical Image Classification: Experiement

 \textbf{Architecture.} In our implementation, all methods use the same architecture.
 To simulate the FM API, we utilize a publicly available self-supervised pre-trained ViT-base model~\footnote{\url{https://github.com/lambert-x/Medical_MAE}}, optimized on X-ray images, given its superior performance metrics among all other architectures~\cite{xiao2023delving}.
 Within our study, we fix the encoder of the ViT model and only fine-tune the classification head, simulating the configuration detailed in Sec.~\ref{method:setting}.

-\textbf{Univeresal Debiased Editing.} For \imgedit, we first fine-tune the SA classifier, $g$, using the feature encoded by the FM ($\phi(x_i)$) with the training set of \textit{Pleural Effusion} in Table~\ref{tab:combined-distribution}.
+\textbf{Debiased Noise Editing.} For \imgedit, we first fine-tune the SA classifier, $g$, using the feature encoded by the FM ($\phi(x_i)$) with the training set of \textit{Pleural Effusion} in Table~\ref{tab:combined-distribution}.
 We update it using Adam with a learning rate (lr) of $0.0001$ for $50$ epochs.
-Second, we update the \imgedit{} noise through implementing Eq.~\ref{eq:adv} by initializing $\epsilon$ as a trainable PyTorch parameter with all entries initially set to zero.
+Second, we update the \imgedit{} through implementing Eq.~\ref{eq:adv} by initializing $\epsilon$ as a trainable PyTorch parameter with all entries initially set to zero.
 The parameter matches the input image dimensions of $224 \times 224$.
-If not otherwise mentioned, we choose $\lambda=0.01$ in Eq.~\ref{eq:adv}.
-It is optimized using the Adam optimizer with lr of $0.01$ for $50$ epochs.
+The \imgedit{} can be optimized using classic gradient descent or \gezo.
 Finally, we fine-tune the disease classifier, $f$, with $\epsilon$ added on the input data as delineated in Eq.~\ref{eq:disease}.
 We update it using AdamW with lr of $1.25 \times 10^{-4}$ for $50$ epochs.
+We provide the visualization of the magnitude of \imgedit{} as an interpretation of \imgedit{} in App.~\ref{app:visualization} Fig.~\ref{fig:noise-map}, where \imgedit{} is smoothed by the Gaussian kernel.
+As shown, larger noises are added to the bottom to discriminate the gender-related features.

 \textbf{GeZO.} Here, we keep all parts for \imgedit{} the same as above, except using \gezo{} to update the edit rather than the Adam, given that the gradient is not accessible.
-The only key parameter that we are interested in is the local iteration $T$, where we set $T=10$ if not otherwise mentioned.
-Furthermore, the detailed implementation of the algorithm and hyperparameter setting for \gezo{} can be found in Alg.~\ref{alg:black-box}.
+The only key parameter that we are interested in is the local iteration $T$, where we investigated it in Sec.~\ref{exp:abl}.
+Furthermore, the detailed implementation of the algorithm and hyperparameter setting for \gezo{} can be found in App.~\ref{app:black-box}.